-It’s one of the toughest jobs for those in leadership, but it’s a responsibility that cannot be delegated or ignored.
+Bringing correction is one of the toughest jobs for those in leadership, but it’s a responsibility that cannot be delegated or ignored.
 In order for correction to be effective, it must not be too light or too heavy.
-Unfortunately, many of us have experienced far too many of the ineffective forms of leadership correction.
+Unfortunately, many of us have experienced far too many ineffective forms of leadership correction.

 I read a great example of how to properly correct in the life of Samuel.
 In 1 Samuel 12, the people had gotten off track, and Samuel lovingly and effectively brought them back into line.
 Here’s what his example teaches us on how to correct followers: